JoelStansbury/Clasical-Object-Detection/README.md

 ### How do we find clusters?

 Now for each of the `Q` primary colors we found using KMeans we need to find clusters of pixels close to the respective color.
 This is done using DBSCAN.
 DBSCAN requires us to specify the maximum distance between members of the same cluster, this is what `eps` does.
-In the context of pixels an `eps` of __1.0__ means all members of the same cluster must be immediately adjacent to another member in order to be considered a member.
+In the context of pixels, an `eps` of __1.0__ means all members of the same cluster must be immediately adjacent to another member in order to be considered a member.

 I use Euclidean distance (p=2).